 Pull-ups are another calisthenics 101 exercise and one of the top dip bar exercises.
 A dip bar can help you target the same muscles as when you do regular pull-ups.

 You can use one or both dip bars for pull-ups.
-This exercise is also an excellent substitute for regular pull ups, which is great for beginners.
+This exercise is also an excellent substitute for pull ups, which is great for beginners.

-- 1Position yourself vertically under the bar, and the bar should be exactly above the middle of the chest.
+- Position yourself vertically under the bar, and the bar should be exactly above the middle of the chest.

-- 2Grab the bar using an underhand grip.
+- Grab the bar using an underhand grip.

-- 3Perform pull-ups.
+- Perform pull-ups.

-Pro Tip: There are three ways to position your legs for dip bar pull-ups.
+There are three ways to position your legs for dip bar pull-ups.
 Beginners should bend their knees and place their feet flat on the ground.
+Intermediate and advanced exercisers can either keep their legs fully extended on the floor or place them on a chair, for example.

 9. Inverted Rows